Hogmanay: Possible French etymologies

 The term may have been introduced to Middle Scots via French.
 The most commonly cited explanation is a derivation from the northern French dialectal word hoguinané, or variants such as hoginane, hoginono and hoguinettes, those being derived from 16th-century Middle French aguillanneuf meaning either a gift given at New Year, a children's cry for such a gift, or New Year's Eve itself.
-The Oxford English Dictionary reports this theory, saying that the term is a borrowing of aguillanneuf, a medieval French cry used to welcome the new year consisting of an unknown first element plus "l'an neuf" ("the new year").
+The Oxford English Dictionary reports this theory, saying that the term is a borrowing of aguillanneuf (literally "To the mistletoe be the new year") a medieval French cry used to welcome the new year consisting of an unknown first element plus "l'an neuf" ("the new year").

 This explanation is supported by a children's tradition, observed up to the 1960s in parts of Scotland at least, of visiting houses in their locality on New Year's Eve and requesting and receiving small treats such as sweets or fruit.
 The second element would appear to be l'an neuf ('the New Year'), with sources suggesting a druidical origin of the practice overall.
 Compare those to Norman hoguinané and the obsolete customs in Jersey of crying ma hodgîngnole, and in Guernsey of asking for an oguinane, for a New Year gift (see also La Guiannee).
 In Québec, la guignolée was a door-to-door collection for people experiencing poverty.

 Compare also the apparent Spanish cognate aguinaldo/aguilando, with a suggested Latin derivation of hoc in anno "in this year".

 Other suggestions include au gui mener ("lead to the mistletoe"), à gueux mener ('bring to the beggars'), au gui l'an neuf ('at the mistletoe the new year', or (l')homme est né ('(the) man is born').